kiwi0fruit/pyappshare/README.md

 ## Automatic user-side install

 The proposed user-side algorithm can be automated like in [Miniconda-Install](https://github.com/deto/Miniconda-Install).
-Actually adapting Miniconda-Install is the best way to go but should fix non https problem first.
+Actually adapting Miniconda-Install is the best way to go but should fix non https and developer UX problems first.